codeonlyjs/website/content/guide/routerNotes.md

 ## Page Titles

-The Router doesn't include any built in support for document page titles but it's pretty easy to build it yourself.
+The Router doesn't include any built in support for page titles but it's pretty easy to build it yourself.

 Just have the route handler add a `title` property to the route when it